AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2021-08-01-javascript-promise-all/index.md

 }
 ```

-This might confuse you at first, especially since we wrapped all of the code in a `try-catch` block.
+This might confuse you at first since we wrapped all of the code in a `try-catch` block, and the `catch` block did execute because we saw the string `"failure"` logged to the console at the very end.
 Part of why the problem is so hard to spot is because `async`/`await` hides what's really going on under the hood, which is effectively this:

 ```js
 const promises = tasks.map((task) => doTask(task));